rockstor/rockstor-website/content/commercial_support.md

 ## Support Subscription

 A Rockstor Incident-Based support subscription is a flexible pay-as-you-go add-on for [Stable Channel](https://rockstor.com/docs/update-channels/update_channels.html#stable-channel) subscribers.
-An incident is defined as a question relating to a specific, discrete issue, and may involve several interactions with the Rockstor team prior to that issue's resolution:
+An incident is defined as a question relating to a specific, discrete issue, and may involve several interactions with the Rockstor team prior to that issue's resolution.

 Example incidents: